-9.3.6 More on the CQ Algorithm
+9.5.4 More on the CQ Algorithm

 One of the obvious drawbacks to the use of the CQ algorithm is that we would need the projections P_C and P_Q to be easily calculated.
-Several authors have offered remedies for that problem, using approximations of the convex sets by the intersection of hyperplanes and orthogonal projections onto those hyperplanes [268].
+Several authors have offered remedies for that problem, using approximations of the convex sets by the intersection of hyperplanes and orthogonal projections onto those hyperplanes [270].

-9.3.7 Convex Feasibility and IMRT
+9.5.5 Convex Feasibility and IMRT

-The CQ algorithm [62, 63] is an iterative algorithm for solving the split feasibility problem.
-Because it is particularly simple to implement in many cases, it has become the focus of recent work in intensity modulated radiation therapy (IMRT).
-In [84] Censor et al. extend the CQ algorithm to solve what they call the multiple-set split feasibility problem (MSSFP).
-In the sequel [82] it is shown that the constraints in IMRT can be modeled as inclusion in convex sets and the extended CQ algorithm is used to determine dose intensities for IMRT that satisfy both dose constraints and radiation-source constraints.
+Because the CQ algorithm is simpler than previously published algorithms for solving the SFP, it has become the focus of recent work in intensity modulated radiation therapy (IMRT).
+In [86] Censor et al. extend the CQ algorithm to solve what they call the multiple-set split-feasibility problem (MSSFP).
+In the sequel [84] it is shown that the constraints in IMRT can be modeled as inclusion in convex sets and the extended CQ algorithm is used to determine dose intensities for IMRT that satisfy both dose constraints and radiation-source constraints.

-9.4 Applications of the PLW Algorithm
+9.6 Applications of the PLW Algorithm

-$$w^{k+1} = P_D(w^k - \gamma G^{\dagger} G w^k), \tag{9.5}$$
+$$w^{k+1} = P_D(w^k - \gamma G^{\dagger} G w^k), \tag{9.9}$$